 Toggle: English / Spanish

-Omphalocele repair is surgery to repair a birth defect in the wall of the belly (abdomen) in which all or parts of the small intestine, liver, and large intestine stick out of the belly button (navel) in a thin sac.
+Omphalocele repair is surgery to correct a birth defect in the wall of the belly (abdomen) in which all or part of the small intestine, liver, and large intestine stick out of the belly button (navel) in a thin sac.

 - The baby's sac of exposed organs is covered with warm, moist, sterile dressings or a sterile plastic bag.